Vedic Astrology: A

 Leading

-figures in the field are often not perceived to be seriously working towards
+figures in the field are often not perceived as seriously working to resolve

-resolving these anomalies.
-Vedic astrology needs proponents of scientific
+these anomalies.
+Vedic astrology needs proponents of scientific thinking and

-thinking and rigorous methodology, not well-meaning but ultimately detrimental
+rigorous methodology, not well-meaning but ultimately detrimental approaches,

-approaches, much like the proverbial 'monkey friend' whose attempt to ward off
+much like the proverbial 'monkey friend' who, in trying to ward off a fly from

 Every